Wurielle/sassy-skeleton/README.md

 ```

 ### Why it's awesome

 Skeleton is lightweight and simple.
 It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
 Nothing more.
-- Around 400 lines of CSS unminified and with comments (TODO)
+- ~~Around 400 lines~~ Segmented files of SASS unminified and with comments
 - It's a starting point, not a UI framework
-- No compiling or installing...just vanilla CSS (TODO)
+- ~~No compiling or installing...just vanilla CSS~~ Requires a Sass compiler (see Getting started)

 ## Browser support